jjc256/devigger/README.md

 ## Features

 - Scrapes real-time odds from FanDuel and Pinnacle sportsbooks
+- Only shows games from the current day to ensure Pinnacle's odds are closer to true market odds, reducing risk
 - Supports multiple sports:
   - NBA (Basketball)
   - NFL (American Football)